bpeacock/subview.js/_posts/0000-01-08-Subview-API.md

 Note that listeners are applied when the subview is created and cannot be modified afterwards.

 <section class='best-practice'>
     <strong>Best Practice:</strong> Use the most specific listener direction you can.
-This prevents events from other, unrelated, parts of the application from effecting your subview.
+This prevents events from other, unrelated parts of the application from effecting your subview.
 </section>